-We agree with embedding the requirements of accounting policy disclosure into the concept of materiality instead of requiring entities to disclose their 'significant accounting policies'.
-However, it is not sufficiently clear what is meant by 'material accounting policies' in contrast to 'significant accounting policies'.
-Therefore, we question whether the objective of the ED - to help entities identify and disclose all accounting policies that provide material information to primary users of financial statements and eliminate immaterial accounting policies - will be achieved by the proposed amendments.
-Also, the statement in the proposed new paragraph 117 of IAS 1 that 'information about an accounting policy is material if, when considered together with other information included in an entity's financial statements, it can reasonably be expected to influence decisions that primary users of general purpose financial statements make on the basis of those financial statements' is too broad and a clear disclosure objective with respect to accounting policy disclosures is missing.
-Therefore, we believe that the proposed amendments to IAS 1 and IFRS Practice Statement 2 are not operational and hence, will not lead to changes in the practice of accounting policies disclosures.
-In our opinion, it needs to be clarified further:
+We therefore doubt that the proposed new paragraph 117 of IAS 1 stating that 'information about an accounting policy is material if, when considered together with other information included in an entity's financial statements, it can reasonably be expected to influence decisions that primary users of general purpose financial statements make on the basis of those financial statements' would achieve the desired objective.
+Whilst we concur with the substance of that statement, we believe that it is too generic and missing a clear link as to how this principle would apply to accounting policy disclosures.
+We therefore doubt that the proposed amendments to IAS 1 and IFRS Practice Statement 2 will lead to changes in the practice of accounting policy disclosures.